 All W-2 applicants and participants are eligible for transportation assistance, so long as the transportation is necessary for W-2 activities and childcare.
 W-2 applicants are eligible for transportation assistance only if the transportation is necessary for up-front job search activities and childcare.
 W-2 participants in any W-2 placement are eligible for transportation assistance only if the transportation is necessary for W-2 activities and childcare.
+W-2 placement are eligible for transportation assistance only if the transportation is necessary for W-2 activities and childcare.

-If the W-2 agency wishes to use W-2 funds to provide transportation assistance to individuals who are not in a W-2 placement or who are not assigned to up-front job search, (e.g. persons receiving assistance through the Emergency Assistance Program), then the individual must apply for W-2 and the FEP must place the person in a W-2 case management position or assign up-front job search.
+If the W-2 agency wishes to use W-2 funds to provide transportation assistance to individuals who are not in a W-2 placement or who are not assigned to up-front job search, (e.g. persons receiving assistance through the EA Program), then the individual must apply for W-2 and the FEP must place the person in a W-2 case management position or assign up-front job search.